elephantscale/es-training-new/elastic/slides/Relevancy.md

 ---

-## Default: Lucene Query Parser, cont’d
+## Default: Lucene Query Parser, cont'd

 * **Do these mean the same?**
 * +solr